fbpx Skip to content

 Motivation in a Professional Setting

-In order to better understand how to perform well on motivation metrics on CASPer, it is helpful to understand why this is being measured in the first place.
+In order to better understand how to perform well on motivation metrics on Casper, it is helpful to understand why this is being measured in the first place.

 Why are medical schools and other health professions programs so interested in assessing motivation?